-This will create an ephemeral BookKeeper ledger on the local bookie, write a few entries, read them back, and finally delete the ledger.
+This command creates an ephemeral BookKeeper ledger on the local bookie, writes a few entries, reads them back, and finally deletes the ledger.

-After you have started all the bookies, you can use
+After you start all the bookies, you can use

 $ bin/bookkeeper shell simpletest --ensemble <num-bookies> --writeQuorum <num-bookies> --ackQuorum <num-bookies> --numEntries <num-entries>

-num-bookies sized ledger on the cluster, write a few entries, and finally delete the ledger.
+num-bookies sized ledger on the cluster, writes a few entries, and finally deletes the ledger.

 Pulsar brokers are the last thing you need to deploy in your Pulsar cluster.
-Brokers handle Pulsar messages and provide Pulsar's administrative interface.
-We recommend running 3 brokers, one for each machine that's already running a BookKeeper bookie.
+Brokers handle Pulsar messages and provide the administrative interface of Pulsar.
+A good choice is to run 3 brokers, one for each machine that already runs a BookKeeper bookie.

-The most important element of broker configuration is ensuring that that each broker is aware of the ZooKeeper cluster that you've deployed.
+The most important element of broker configuration is ensuring that each broker is aware of the ZooKeeper cluster that you have deployed.
 Make sure that the

 configurationStoreServers parameters.
-In this case, since we only have 1 cluster and no configuration store setup, the
+In this case, since you only have 1 cluster and no configuration store setup, the

-You also need to specify the cluster name (matching the name that you provided when initializing the cluster's metadata:
+You also need to specify the cluster name (matching the name that you provide when you initialize the metadata of the cluster):

 If you want to enable Pulsar Functions, you can follow the instructions as below:

-pulsarFunctionsClusterto the cluster name that you provided when initializing the cluster's metadata.
+pulsarFunctionsClusterto the cluster name that you provide when you initialize the metadata of the cluster.

-You can then provide any other configuration changes that you'd like in the
+You can then provide any other configuration changes that you want in the

 conf/broker.conf file.
-Once you've decided on a configuration, you can start up the brokers for your Pulsar cluster.
-Like ZooKeeper and BookKeeper, brokers can be started either in the foreground or in the background, using nohup.
+Once you decide on a configuration, you can start up the brokers for your Pulsar cluster.
+Like ZooKeeper and BookKeeper, you can start brokers either in the foreground or in the background, using nohup.